Emanate-Biostats-Inc/user-guide/docs/programming/style-guide.md

 ## Casing

 Certain casing makes sense for different code elements.
-Examples include lowercase, UPPERCASE, camelCase, PascalCase, snake_case, and so on.
+Examples include lowercase, UPPERCASE, camelCase, PascalCase, and snake_case.

-### Variables and Datasets

-- Use lowercase, UPPERCASE, or camelCase.

 The most important thing is to **keep your code consistent.** If you decide to use uppercase for your variables, avoid having any lowercase variables and vice versa.
 Ctrl + Shift + L transforms your selection to lowercase.
 Ctrl + Shift + U transforms your selection to uppercase.

-### Macros

-- Our macro program names are a mix of camelCase, snake_case, and lowercase, so avoid using PascalCase or UPPERCASE.

 ## Operators